Dust sample, quantitative fungal culture [C120]

 Serious infections caused by filamentous or dimorphic fungi are rare in immunologically normal people and normally only caused by one of several pathogenic species.
 In people with varying degrees of immune dysfunction, however, serious fungal infections are common, and may be caused by a much larger set of fungi many of which are not pathogenic under normal circumstances.
 These fungi are sometimes called “opportunistic pathogens”, in reference to their proclivity to invade tissues given the opportunity presented by immune compromise.
 While not typically a problem in the broad community, opportunistic fungal pathogens can be important agents of serious and even fatal disease in health care institutions.

 Culture-based methods are the current gold-standard for the detection of opportunistic fungal pathogens, and 1 CFU/m³ has been advised as an action limit (Mayhall 2003, p 706).
-This test provides a rapid, 48 hr turn-around, culture-dependent evaluation of the airborne presence of the most commonly occurring agents of opportunistic fungal disease.
+This test is read rapidly (after 48 hr of incubation).
+It relies on culture-dependent evaluation of the presence of the most commonly occurring airborne agents of opportunistic fungal disease.
+Results are reported on the same day that the samples are read.

 Taxa included

-- Aspergillus species complexes (including A. flavus, A. fumigatus, A. lentulus, Neosartorya species, Emericella/ Aspergillus nidulans, A. niger, A. terreus, and A. ustus)
+- Aspergillus species complexes (including A. flavus, A. fumigatus, Aspergillus nidulans, A. niger, A. terreus, and A. ustus)

-- Dematiaceous fungi with opportunistic potential (including Curvularia species and relatives, Cladophialophora species and others)
+- Dematiaceous fungi with opportunistic potential (including Curvularia species and relatives, Cladophialophora species, Exophiala species and others)

 - Fusarium species complexes (including F. solani, F. dimerum, F verticillioides, and F. oxysporum)

-- Paecilomyces species (including P. lilacinus and P. variotii species complexes)
+- Paecilomyces species (including P. variotii and Purpureocillium lilacinus species complexes)

 - Phaeoacremonium species